 (i) The last 15 feet of any section where the prime contractor is not responsible for the adjoining surface.

 (j) Any lane which abuts an existing lane not constructed under the same contract.

+(k) A single asphalt lift that has a thickness less than 1.5-inches.

 610.4.2.3 In addition to the exceptions in Sec 610.4.2.2, profiling may be waived by the engineer if staging of the overall project; such as multiple entrance lane gaps, lane staging, etc.; affects the normal paving operation, or if multiple profile exceptions continuously exist on a large portion of the same roadway.
 Upon waiver, exempted areas shall be checked with a 10-foot straightedge.

 610.4.3 Longitudinal Straightedging.
 Any pavement surface not measured with an inertial profiler shall be measured with a 10-foot straightedge.
 The straightedge path in the longitudinal direction for driving lanes will be located three feet from the outside edge and for shoulders will be located in the center.
 Additional paths with suspect roughness may be selected at the engineer’s discretion.
 Shoulders that are paved integrally with an adjacent driving lane will not require straightedging.
 The engineer also has discretion to use a straightedge for spot checking pavement that had been measured with an inertial profiler.
 Any variations in the longitudinal direction exceeding 1/4 inch in 10 feet on shoulders and 1/8 inch in 10 feet on all other pavements shall be marked for correction in a manner approved by the engineer.
+Diamond grinding bumps at locations described in Sec 610.4.2.2 will be permitted.

 610.4.4 Transverse Straightedging.
 The engineer shall randomly check driving lanes, regardless of the smoothness measurement method used, for variations in the transverse direction with a 4-foot straightedge.
 Any variations in the transverse direction more than 1/4 inch shall be marked for correction in a manner approved by the engineer.
+Diamond grinding bumps at locations described in Sec 610.4.2.2 will be permitted.

 610.4.5 Full Depth Pavement and Multi-lift Overlays > 3 Inches.
 These construction procedures apply to pavement treatments described in Sec 610.1 (a) and (b).